Star Wars: Galactic Starcruiser -- Welcome to Disney World's Outrageously Pricey Hotel

-You'll get the chance next week to live in the incredible universe George Lucas created in 1977, as Disney's long-awaited Star Wars: Galactic Starcruiser opens to the public.
+You'll get the chance next Tuesday to live out your own space opera in the universe George Lucas created in 1977, as Disney's long-awaited Star Wars: Galactic Starcruiser opens to the public.
 This themed hotel is only in Florida's Disney World, where it accompanies Galaxy's Edge (aka Star Wars Land), and it's proven controversial.

 Much of the issue lies in the pricing, since it'll apparently cost at least $4,809 for a two-night stay, and online sentiment for this attraction has varied from mildly hopeful to intensely critical.
 It took a hard negative turn after Disney released a promotional video in December -- fans slammed the hotel's look, the activities and the tone of the preview.
 The company deleted the video, but the damage was done, and some people said they canceled their reservations.